Financial Impact of the Site Adjoining Hanes Park

 - Park Vistas Destroyed The park’s pastoral nature would be diminished by the scale of proposed adjacent structures and pervasive noise.
-Wiley School and the R. J. Reynolds gymnasium was designed as components of Hanes Park and are integral to the historic plan.
+Wiley School and the R. J. Reynolds gymnasium were designed as components of Hanes Park and are integral to its historic plan.
 R. J. Reynolds High School vistas were designed to complement Hanes Park.

 - Waterways Contaminated Runoff and pollution would contaminate Peter’s Creek and potentially flood neighboring fields.

 - Trees Lost Mature trees, not only on the project site but also along Hawthorne Road would be sacrificed.
 The loss of these stately old-growth trees would drastically diminish the park-like character of the area.

 Ultimately, this is a School Board project.
 They decide whether to proceed with the project and how to allocate funds.
 Theo Helm, spokesperson for the schools, said “Our board has informally told them [stadium backers] that if you can raise the money for the stadium that they will approve a plan to put the stadium together.”
 However, school board members have decided to approve the stadium plan despite Home Field Advantage’s failure to raise the funds as promised.